Homomorphic encryption and some black box attacks: Homomorphic encryption

-Suppose Alice is the owner of data represented by plaintexts in $A$ which she would like to process using operators $\boxdot_A$, but has insufficient computation resources, while Bob has computational facilities for processing ciphertexts using operators $\boxdot_\XX$.
-Alice may wish to enter into a contract with Bob; in a realistic scenario, Alice is one of the many customers of the encrypted data processing service run by Bob, and all customers use the same formats of data and operators which are for that reason are likely to be known to Bob.
-This is what is known in cryptology as Kerchkoff's Principle: \emph{obscurity is no security}, the security of encryption should not rely on details of the protocol being held secret; see \cite{fontaine09.41} for historic details.
+Suppose that Alice is the owner of data represented by plaintexts in $A$ which she would like to process using operators $\boxdot_A$ but has insufficient computational resources, while Bob has computational facilities for processing ciphertexts using operators $\boxdot_\XX$.
+Alice may wish to enter into a contract with Bob; in a realistic scenario, Alice is one of the many customers of the encrypted data processing service run by Bob, and all customers use the same ambient structure $A$ upto isomorphism and formats of data and operators which are for that reason are likely to be known to Bob.
+What is not known to Bob is the specific password protected encryption used by Alice.
+This is what is known in cryptology as Kerckhoff's Principle: \emph{obscurity is no security}, the security of encryption should not rely on details of the protocol being held secret; see \cite{fontaine09.41} for historic details.